Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 ***MEM: Later, let's look (throughout the topics) at how/when to tell them to open a terminal window.
 Maybe make it a separate step.***

 ***MEM: new on 1/9 - Interesting that the icon for copying code appears only when you hover over the code block.
 Do you know if it's possible to make it appear always?
-Seems it should always appear, for all code blocks.***
+Seems it should always appear, for all code blocks.
+UPDATE: I asked Smit.
+He said it's fine as is and seems to be a widely used convention.***

 2. In the CSP console, copy and retain these CSP environment variables.